 #2 Barberry Coast Shave Co.
 Bay Rum Aftershave & Bay Rum Aftershave Balm

-Although we’ve listed Gilbert Henry first in our list, it could easily be interchanged with the excellent bay rum aftershave splash and aftershave balm from Barberry Coast Shave Co.
+Although we’ve listed Gilbert Henry first in our list of the best bay rum aftershave, it could easily be interchanged with the excellent bay rum aftershave splash and aftershave balm from Barberry Coast Shave Co.

-Still, my personal favorite of the two is the aftershave splash.
+Still, this menthol aftershave is my personal favorite of the two is the aftershave splash.

 One of the main problems with most aftershave splashes is that they contain alcohol, which generally dries out the skin.